Links to Other Websites

 The best collection of information on one site about Rogers loudspeakers especially the BBC models manufactured by Rogers is Mark Hennessey’s site, which has a large amount of unique reference material available (and more useful links).

-Extensive model information and TDL history is on DiMarco's excellent TDL site (much better than the official TDL site).
-Another outstanding TDL site is the Cataloghi TDL Electronics.
+Model information and TDL history is here on Cataloghi TDL Electronics.
 There is some information including the ELAC/IMF/TDL driver datasheet available in the Falcon Archive here, and in the History section of the present TDL website here.

 SECOND-HAND HIFI - WHERE TO BUY AND SELL